 It’s always good to make sure you’re informed before you make big purchasing decisions.
 If you’re in the market for an American fridge freezer, you’ll want it to be reliable and you’ll want to use it for many years to come.
-We get asked a lot of questions about American fridge freezers as they’re a really popular product right now.
+We get asked a lot of questions about American fridge freezers as they’re a really popular product among homeowners in the UK.
 Here are the most frequently asked questions and our answers:

 How to Move an American Fridge Freezer